-The Vermont Department of Labor administers the unemployment insurance program from a central office in Montpelier and a telephone claim center which is also in Montpelier.
-The employer unemployment tax program and Office of Program Integrity, which are responsible for assigning employer tax rates and UI integrity activities, is located in the Central Office in Montpelier.
-The office of the Administrative Law Judge and the Employment Security Board is housed in the Central office.
+The Vermont Department of Labor administers the Unemployment Insurance program from a central office and a telephone claim center both of which are located in Montpelier.
+The employer unemployment tax program and Office of Program Integrity, which are responsible for assigning employer tax rates and UI integrity activities, is located in the Central Office.
+Additionally the office of the Administrative Law Judge and the Employment Security Board is housed in the Central Office.
 Individuals who are unemployed file their claim for benefits by calling the claim center.
 The Claims Adjudication process is also administered from the Claim Center and employers with questions related to benefit charges also interact with employees at the Claim Center.
-The department also has Field Auditors who work from various locations around the state.
+The Department also has Field Auditors who work from various locations around the State.

-The Resource Centers, located throughout the state, provide the department's other services to both employers and the general public.
+The Career Resource Centers, located throughout the State, provide the Department's other services to both employers and the general public.
 Employers can contact their local Resource Center to place job orders and obtain information on qualified applicants for open positions.
-The unemployment insurance program works with staff in the Resource Centers to facilitate the reemployment of unemployment insurance claimants.
+The Unemployment Insurance program works with staff in the Resource Centers to facilitate the reemployment of unemployment insurance claimants.